MazenA14/unilink/README.md

 - Fetch schedules JSON and cache it permanently on the users schedule
 - Apply schedules version control with the same update API, if old clear schedules cached
 - Use GitHub actions for prepairing schedules
-- Add slot indicator depending on time of day
 - Handle offline mode gracefully
 - Add message screen depending on version